cirosantilli/linux-cheat/desktop/index.md

 <http://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>

-Specifies where configuration and data files should be put, and enviroment variables that indicate that place such as `$XDG_CONFIG_HOME`
+Specifies where configuration and data files should be put, and environment variables that indicate that place such as `$XDG_CONFIG_HOME`

-All enviroment variables have a default value to be assumed in case they are not present.
+All environment variables have a default value to be assumed in case they are not present.

 ###XDG_CONFIG_HOME